go-gitea/gitea/docs/content/page/index.en-us.md

       - Hooks
     - Repository management
       - See all repository information and manage repositories
+      - Set per repository global size limit, disable/enable the repository limit (runtime only), permanent should be done via Configuration file
     - Authentication sources
       - OAuth
       - PAM